Craftsmanship is one of the most slippery concepts in contemporary architecture. Continue reading

 Often when architects speak about their own work you can be assured of two things.
 Continue reading

 Advanced Design 1: ‘Synthesis’ focused on the development of highly contextual responses to cultural and landscape situations in the Austrian Alps.
 Continue reading

 In 2011 I had the pleasure of exhibiting my work at the Guggenheim Museum, as part of the Archiprix International MIT 2011.
 Continue reading

 The distinction between audience and performance is entirely constructed, and as such is reconfigurable.
 The audience can be active participants in the narrative.
 Continue reading

 Designed to address the issues surrounding the degradation of the Rice Terraces of the Philippines, this project examines how conservation of environmental and cultural resources are dependent on the establishment of Social Sustainability.
 Continue reading

 Since forming Atelier Bow-Wow in 1992, Yoshiharu Tsukamoto and Momoyo Kaijima have been producing some of the quirkiest and most subtly nuanced work of their generation.
 Their seemingly light hearted name masks what is an extremely insightful research based practice.
 Continue reading

 Architecture has the power not only to frame significant moments within our lives, but to actively project our values and support us within these moments.
 One of these moments is the fare welling of a loved one.
 This project examines the architecture of grieving within the context of landscape and context.
-It aims to examine what factors must be taken into account in the design of contemporary architecture on sites which exhibit a palimpsest of cultural, landscape and socio-economic histories.
 Continue reading

 Far from being just lucky, Klein Dytham has shown the particular skill of being able to extract the most from whatever opportunity is presented to them.
 Mark Dytham discussed culture, practice and humor with us on a recent visit to Auckland.